nurbxfit/node_monorepo_example/README.md

 # Node.js Monorepo Example

 A simple example of a monorepo project using Node.js and Yarn workspaces.
 This repository serves as a reference for structuring a monorepo project.
-While it may seem complex for a simple project, it's intended for educational purposes and to demonstrate best practices.
+While it may seem complex for a simple project, it's intended for educational purposes

 # Features